John F. Kennedy and the Memory of a NationAll Exhibits

 The Corner Staircase

 The second evidential area, where the sniper allegedly exited and where the rifle was later found, is reconstructed as it appeared from police department photographs on November 22, 1963.
-(The rifle is not on display.)
+A Mannlicher-Carcano rifle, identical to the one found on the sixth floor of the Depository, is on display.

 Because this exhibition is intended to provide an accurate overview of the event and to allow visitors access to this major part of American history, visitors are given the opportunity to record their personal recollections and messages in memory books.
 As these books are filled, they become a part of the Museum's institutional archives.